GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/04.131-140/07.There-Is-a-Line/docs.md

 ---
+title: |
-title: 137.
-There Is a Line
+    137. There Is a Line - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 137.
+There Is a Line.
+There is a line by us unseen, That crosses ev'ry path, The hidden boundary between, The hidden boundary between God's patience and his wrath.
+    keywords:  |
-    keywords: Christ in Song, There Is a Line, There is a line by us unseen,
+        Christ in Song, adventhymnals, advent hymnals, There Is a Line, There is a line by us unseen.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 137. THERE IS A LINE
+####  Christ in Song,

 ```txt
 1.